 Role of Business Analyst in Software Development Life Cycle

 Analysis of all the connections is one of the initial BA steps within the project.
 A business analyst examines the structure of the team and the number of people with whom the BA will work; management structure — who reports to whom; client — background, expectations, priorities.
 In a normal situation, the PM conducts onboarding for the BA and answers questions.
-If this does not happen, the business analyst needs to proactively find answers because stakeholder analysis provides an essential context for the rest of BA decisions.
+If this does not happen, the business analyst needs to proactively find answers because stakeholder analysis provides an essential context for functional and feature preparation and implementation into the solution.

 Documentation Of Requirements

 The business analyst in information technology works with specifications at all stages of the product development lifecycle and continuously acts as a liaison between the customer and the team.
 (S)He produces required documentation (requirements) to keep everybody on the same page by understanding stakeholders' vision and translating it to all involved in the project.
 Requirements are clear descriptions of what needs to be implemented in a product: system behavior, properties, and attributes.

 The documents that describe different types of requirements are divided into three levels: